muratk5n/thirdwave/en/README.md

 ---

 ??
-They won the Senate on it, but (likely) lost the House, and bunch of governorships, again because of it??
+They won the Senate on it, but (likely) lost the House, and bunch of governorships??
 That doesn't make sense.

 "Dems won the midterms on Roe"